Krasper707/Insurance-Prediction/README.md

 # Insurance-Prediction
-Prediction of Insurance amount on the basis of age
+Prediction of Insurance amount on the basis of age using LinearRegression